cypress-io/cypress-documentation/source/guides/tooling/reporters.md

 We use multiple reporters for every single one of our internal projects.

-## Multiple Reporters Examples
+## Multiple reporters examples

 These examples were implemented in {% url https://github.com/cypress-io/cypress-example-circleci-orb %}.

-### Spec to STDOUT, save JUnit XML files
+### Spec to `STDOUT`, save JUnit XML files

-We want to output "spec" report to `STDOUT`, while saving Mochawesome JSON reports and then combine them into a single report.
+We want to output a "spec" report to `STDOUT`, while saving Mochawesome JSON reports and then combine them into a single report.

 We need to install additional dependencies including Mocha itself.